 where represents the homogeneous coordinate normalization.
 The refined 3D point Xrefined is obtained after optimization.

-In addition, in multi-camera systems, the direct output 3D key point sequences may exhibit jitter due to rapid hand motion, object move and per-frame detection noise[2].
+In addition, in multi-camera systems, the direct output 3D key point sequences may exhibit jitter due to rapid hand motion, object movement and per-frame detection noise[2].
 To address this, the system uses temporal smoothing algorithm to post-process the 3D data, enhancing motion capture smoothness and continuity.

 Let the 3D coordinate of the J joint at frame t be .
 The smoothed coordinateis computed via a sliding-window weighted average: